Kronuz/Xapiand/docs/help/index.md

 ### [@germbravo on Twitter](https://twitter.com/germbravo){:target="_blank"}

-The Xapiand maintainer is on Twitter.
+The {{ site.name }} maintainer is on Twitter.
 The account is not checked often, so try the above first.